Skip to content

 • Courts in the Eighth Circuit, which covers Iowa, have upheld local bans on unpermitted commercial activity in public parks, so treat 'commercial' shoots in parks as permission-first.

-• Registering with Produce Iowa is free and unlocks help with state agencies, locations, and the State Patrol for traffic-involved shoots.
+• Registering with Produce Iowa is free and gets you help with state agencies, locations, and the State Patrol for traffic-involved shoots.

 Sources